 Submission of Privately Certified Documents to Council - Legislative Requirement

 All Complying Development Certificates (CDC) and Post-Consent Certificates issued by a Private Certifier must be submitted to Council via the NSW Planning Portal.
 Lodgement fees are payable, to cover registration and record keeping of documents.

 Please refer to Council Fees and Charges for applicable fees or alternatively, contact Customer Service on 9936 8100.

 Phone Advice on BCA & Act and Regulation Advisory Line

-- Act and Regulation Advisory Line on 9762 8467 for verbal advice and information on Parts 4 and 4A of the Environmental Planning and Assessment Act (EP&A) Act and associated parts of the EP&A Regulation.
+- Verbal advice from DPE on Parts 4 and 4A of the EP&A Act and associated parts of EP&A Regulation on 1300 305 695.